 Due to the complexity of the surface heterogeneities in the LIAISE region, the physical mechanisms that take place in the surface are further explored.
 It is found that the most frequent surface cover types per pixel (Figure 3) are different in each of the participant models.
-This fact has an impact on the averaged terms of the surface energy balance (SEB) and other surface features (Figure 4).
+This fact has an impact on the averaged terms of the surface energy balance (SEB).
 For each model considered, there are not significant differences in the SEB terms between the regions (irrigated, rainfed) but for a particular region each model has a particular relative importance of each SEB term (in some models H and LE are close and in others LE is nearly zero).
-Instead, the evolution of the land-surface temperature depends on each region considered.